-The commercial loan process may seem far from simple.
+The residential loan process may seem far from simple.
 We'll walk you through the process so that you can feel confident about making a home loan decision.
-We'll explain every step of the commercial loan process, including a breakdown of all fees and costs.
+We'll explain every step of the loan process, including a breakdown of all fees and costs.
 You’ll also know exactly when and how to submit your application.
-Here are the following major milestones you will reach as we process your commercial mortgage application.
+Here are the major milestones you will reach as we process your mortgage application.

-Your Loan Officer collects and verify all documents necessary to prepare the commercial loan for underwriting.
+Your Loan Officer collects and verifies all documents necessary to prepare the pre-approval.
 This will allow us to know you "the borrower", and the property you are financing.

 During processing, the account processor:

 * Orders a home appraisal to determine the value of the property (if/when needed)

 * Runs various compliance and eligibility checks to ensure the process advances quickly and smoothly